buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/GlobalRules/IfcSingleProjectInstance.md

+# IfcSingleProjectInstance

 The global rule verifies that only a single (as maximum) instance of IfcProject exists.
 <!-- end of short definition -->